population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

     present the mean of outcome variables in non-lockdown periods at the bottom of each column.

-[^9]: While not focusing on lockdowns, one prior study, Gupta et al.
+[^9]: While not focusing on lockdowns, one prior study
-    (2021), finds evidence that the pandemic itself led to a switch in occupations, particularly among salaried and business persons, with agriculture seeing the biggest inflow of labor compared to other industries.
+	finds evidence that the pandemic itself led to a switch in occupations, particularly among salaried and business persons, with agriculture seeing the biggest inflow of labor compared to other industries [@Gupta2021].

 [^10]: We do not have income data for round 7 and thus cannot examine
     the medium-term impact of the second lockdown.